Dre Campbell Farm

 6. Diatomaceous Earth

-Diatomaceous earth is very abrasive and dehydrating to insects.
-When insects come into contact with it, it damages their exoskeleton and dehydrates them.
+Diatomaceous earth is very abrasive and dehydrating to certain insects.
+When these insects come into contact with it, it damages their exoskeleton and dehydrates them.

 To use it, simply dust the powder on plants.
 You can also sprinkle it on the soil around the base of plants.
 Reapply after rain.

-DE will not kill insects instantly but will work overtime as the beetles come into repeated contact with it.
+DE will not kill these pests instantly but will work overtime as the beetles come into repeated contact with it.
 It works great at killing June bugs and many other insects that you don’t want around.

 7. Neem Oil